Current Size: 100%

-Home Forward owns more than 2,600 units of public housing throughout Multnomah County.
+Home Forward owns almost 2,000 units of public housing throughout Multnomah County.
 Federal funding has not kept pace with the growing needs of day-to-day operations, maintenance, and capital improvements for these properties.
 In order to protect and enhance our community’s public housing resource, Home Forward launched a Public Housing Preservation Initiative in 2007.

 This involved replacing units that were inefficient to operate, making $30 million of capital improvements to family housing properites, and increasing the number of available units.
 The result is a safer, more sustainable public housing supply.